mitshan1994/mitshan1994.github.io/_posts/javascript/2022-11-26-Vue-Learning.md

 ```

 #### Event Handler Parameter
-The event handler automatically receives the native DOM event object, which triggers the it.
+The event handler automatically receives the native DOM event object, which triggers it.

 #### Event Modifiers
 It's common to call `event.preventDefault()` or `event.setPropagation()` inside event handlers.
 Vue can set this when binding event handlers, using **event modifiers**, which are postfixs to `v-on` directives.
 Here are some of them: